dsmyda/upsolve/README.md

 An easy to use CLI tool to increase your contest ratings

-* Manage contest problems you weren't able to solve
+* Manage problems you weren't able to solve
 * Get basic analytics to pinpoint weaknesses